FilipWirsen/pp4-restaurant-project/README.md

 #### Color Scheme:

 The main goal for the colors was to create a soothing and relaxing scheme that would make the user feel warm and welcome.
-The colors used are the following:
+The main colors used are the following:

 ![Color Scheme](readme/images/color.png)